nitish2112/website/content/post/gem5-minor-cpu/index.md

 ```
 # Instructions
 Each cpu has its own class for dynamic instruction for e.g. for minor cpu this is defined in dyn_inst.cc as class MinorDynInst.
 Each Dynamic instruction class has an object of class StaticInst.
 StaticInst is an abstract class whose execute() method is purely virtual.
 It provides a base abstract class for all the different kinds of instructions in the ISA.
 Based on which ISA you are compiling gem5 with, the build system generates a class for each of the instructions in the ISA which is derived from StaticInst class and it has the execute method which can be used to execute the instruction and update the register file.
 Go to the file build/RISCV/arch/riscv/generated/decoder-ns.hh.inc and you will see all the classes for different instructions.
 The execute method for these classes are implemented in build/RISCV/arch/riscv/generated/exec-ns.cc.inc .
 To know more on how these classes got built with gem5 please refer to my tutorial on [How to add instruction to RISCV ISA and simulate on gem5](). gem5 minor cpu model does not read the registers while being issued to the functional unit pipelines.
 Instead, the function unit pipelines are just to model the delays and all the execution is done by calling execute() method in commitInst() method in the execute unit.

+# Instruction Fetch

+The important part of instruction fetch is virtual address translation.
+This is done by calling cpu.thread.itb.translateTiming(request).
+The TLB is implemented in srch/riscv/tlb.cc and calls thread.threadContext.process.pTable.translate(req).
+Process class is implemented in sim/process.hh and has pTable of Class PageTableBase implemented in mem/page_table.cc.
+The translate method tries to translate the virtual address to a physical address and then stores the physical address in req.paddr. translateTimming(req, translation) then calls translation->finish() which calls the finish() method on the BaseTLB::Translation object in the fetch1 unit.

+# Instruction Decoding
+The fetch2 stage has decoder which belongs to the class TheISA::Decoder.
+For RISCV ISA its implementation can be found in src/arch/riscv/decoder.hh.
+The Decoder has two important functions moreBytes(pc,inst) and decode(nextPC). moreBytes is used to copy the 32-bit instruction into the decoder so that when decode() is invoked it can decode the instruction.
+However, each decoder calls a GenericISA::BasicDecodeCache::decode() method.
+This method is implemented in src/arch/generic/decode_cache.cc.
+This looksup if it has already decoded this instruction in the decodePages and instMap cache structures, if it does not find it there it calls the decodeInst() method of the original decoder.
+This is a templated method in src/arch/isa_parser.py.
+Whenever gem5 is compiled for specific ISA for eg. RISCV build/RISCV/arch/riscv/generated/decode-method.cc.inc gets generated which has the decodeInst(machInst) method.
+It mostly does nothing, just sees the OPCODE and FUNC bits of the instruction and in a switch case create an object of that particular instruction by calling its constructor.
+All these instruction classes are defined in build/RISCV/arch/riscv/generated/decoder-ns.hh.inc and are derived from the StaticInst class.
+The constructors of the instructions' classes and the base StaticInst class initialize the members like number of source and destinations registers, the immediate value, machInst(actual instruction in binary).
+The constructors of these instruction classes are given in build/RISCV/arch/riscv/generated/decoder-ns.cc.inc with their class definitions in build/RISCV/arch/riscv/generated/decoder-ns.hh.inc.
+To create a dynamic instruction the machine instruction is passed to the decoder which creates a StaticInt object and returns it.
+This StaticInst object is then stick into the object of dynamic instruction.

+# Squashing in minor cpu

+# Caches in gem5
+L1Cache, L1_ICache, L1_DCache, L2Cache, IOCache and  PageTableWalkerCache all are derived from class Cache by ovewriting the latency and size configurations. class Cache is defined in src/mem/cache/cache.hh and is the child class of BaseCache in src/mem/cache/base.hh.